BenWS/cookiecutter-generic/specific-tasks/Data Modeling/Data Models.md

 # About

 This is the companion folder to the `Data Models.xlsx` document.
+This is a lower-fidelity document than

+- Table List:
+   - Table 1
+   - Table 2
+   - Table 3

 # Source Models